ta18/reachy-tictactoe_2021/README.md

 To check that the robot take a picture of the whole grid, use the notebook *test_formDetection_tf1.ipynb*.

-For all the detection of erroneous objects, see the section "Re-training a model".
+For all the object detection mistake, see the section "Re-training a model".

 ## Re-train a model